About me

 I am an Assistant Professor in the Machine Learning Department at Carnegie Mellon University.
 My research focuses on AI for equitable, data-driven decision making in high-stakes social settings, integrating methods from machine learning, optimization, and causal inference.
 Much of my work is motivated by public health applications.
 I completed my PhD in Computer Science at Harvard University.
 Before joining CMU as an assistant professor, I was a postdoctoral Schmidt Science Fellow at Harvard School of Public Health and Carnegie Mellon University.

 At CMU I direct the Lab for AI and Social Impact (LASI).
 The group’s work focuses on developing machine learning methods that support robust and equitable decision making.
-Current domains include infectious diseases and maternal and child health, with past projects in areas such as HIV prevention and tuberculosis treatment.
-Our research is funded by awards from Schmidt Futures, NSF, and the CDC.
+Current domains include maternal and child health, human services, and infectious diseases.
+Our research is funded by awards from Schmidt Futures, NSF, NIH, and the CDC.

 News